Download a pdf of this lesson here

 Emperor Ashoka (304-232 BCE) was the third king of the Maurya Dynasty.
 He ruled a truly massive kingdom that stretched from the Hindu Kush to the Bay of Bengal.
 It was India's first great empire.
-It is not just that Ashoka ably ruled this huge empire but the quality of social justice that he brought to his already strong administration.
+It included all modern-day India, as well as portions of modern-day Afghanistan, Bangladesh, Bhutan, India, Iran, Nepal, Pakistan, and China.
+But is not just that Ashoka ably ruled this huge empire but the quality of social justice that he brought to his already strong administration.

 The origins of many symbols of modern India, such as those used in the national flag and on coins and paper money can be traced to his reign.